cogentcore/core/examples/widgets/README.md

 # GoGi Widgets Demo

 This demo shows all the main widgets in GoGi.
 You can try each of the widgets.
-The most advanced features are available when you do `Control+Alt+I` or hit the button with the `GoGi Editor` on it.
-Also try changing the preferences using `Control+Alt+P` (also avail in the widgets menu).
+The most advanced features are available when you do `Control+Alt+I` or hit the button with the `Open GoGiEditor` on it.
+Also try changing the Preferences using the option in the `widgets` "app" menu).

 ## Installation